 On paper, choosing a lightweight tent is a pretty good proposition.
 They cost more, but you can trim precious pounds off of the weight you’ll be hauling on your back.
 We’re right there with you, but there are a number of compromises that come with reducing weight, some of which may be no problem and others that might give you pause.

 Two main ways that manufacturers cut weight are: 1) making the fabrics and materials thinner and 2) and reducing interior space.
 We cover interior space in the section below, so we’ll focus on tent construction here.
 In comparing similar tents (i.e. freestanding two-person tents with similar interior volume), a tent that’s dramatically lighter will have thinner fabrics, tent poles, and zippers.
 As a result, durability suffers, and for those that are hard on their gear or aren’t familiar with tent care, you can quickly damage these expensive products.

 Nearly all manufacturers list the denier of their floors, tent walls, and rainfly, and the lower the number the thinner the fabric.
-Ultralight tents like the Nemo Hornet Elite use a 10-denier fabric on the floor and 7-denier on the rainfly, which pushes the limits of practicality.
+Ultralight tents like the Big Agnes Tiger Wall UL2 use a 15-denier fabric on the floor and rainfly, which pushes the limits of practicality.
 On the other hand, it’s absolutely awesome for the right person (thru-hiker or minimalist) that’s willing to treat it like a newborn.
-You get a completely bug-proof and weather-worthy tent for just over 2 pounds.
-The durability tradeoffs and extra cost are what push people to popular tents like the REI Half Dome SL, which uses a far more durable 40-denier floor but weighs over twice as much as the Nemo.
+You get a completely bug-proof and weather-worthy tent for around 2.5 pounds.
+The durability tradeoffs and extra cost are what push people to popular tents like the REI Half Dome SL, which uses a far more durable 40-denier floor but weighs nearly twice as much as the Tiger Wall.
 There is a balance, of course, which is why we created the tables above.